 Home sales continue their descent in June

-General 27 Jul
+General Matt Dunstone 27 Jul

 Wow has it been a crazy Spring and Summer market.
 Rising prices, low rates and everything is moving at the speed of light.
 Nice to see that the market is starting to slow a bit.
 Check out this great article below from our very own Economist.
 Its a great read.